Lau01/tic-tac-toe/README.md

 ### Known Bugs
 * Player names input can be empty
 * Can enter the "e" value in the board size input due to scientific notation *(e.g "1e2" returns 100)*
-* Clicking away from settings modal will mess up game logic
 * Can change to AI mid game (and vice versa)

 ### References